Dennis484/Dennis484/README.md

 - 👋 Hi, I’m Ian
 - 👀 I’m interested in sports and logos
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning math in school
 - 💞️ I’m looking to collaborate on everybody in GitHub
 - 📫 How to reach me is @Dennis484